COVID-19 Vaccine

 • Immunocompromise, including due to immunosuppressant therapy

-Appropriate medical treatment to manage immediate allergic reactions must be immediately available in the event an acute anaphylactic reaction occurs after any COVID-19 vaccine is given.
+Appropriate medical treatment to manage immediate allergic reactions must be immediately available in the event an acute anaphylactic reaction occurs after any COVID-19 vaccine is administered.
 COVID-19 vaccine recipients should be monitored for immediate adverse reactions.

 Immunocompromised people, including those receiving immunosuppressant therapy, may have a diminished immune response to these vaccines.